Beth Broderick: Personal life

 Broderick had a year-long romance with director Brian De Palma during production of The Bonfire of the Vanities (1990).
-In 1998, Broderick married Brian Porizek, and the couple divorced on July 11, 2000.
 She married Scott Paetty on April 29, 2005.

 Broderick is a founding member of Momentum, one of the first organizations in New York established to assist people with AIDS.
 She is also a founding member of the Celebrity Action Council of the City Light Women's Rehabilitation Program, which provides hands-on service to homeless women, helping them overcome substance abuse and learn job skills.

-Broderick lived in Austin, Texas as of 2014, where she appears in indie films and local theater productions.
+Broderick lived in Austin, Texas, as of 2014, where she appears in indie films and local theater productions.